 They were quickly reassured they were already in the right place.
 Jamie said, “Connecting with other people through support groups, we heard they [Children’s Minnesota] are the heart people.”

 Jamie and Shaun knew staying at Children’s Minnesota was the right decision for Tallulah after the feedback they got.

 “Tallulah’s [coarctation of the aorta] was quite significant,” said Jamie, “But not so significant that they had to rush her to surgery.”
 They wanted Tallulah to gain weight and grow to 5.5 pounds.
 Once she made it to 5.5 pounds, they would need to do surgery to repair her heart defect.

 Tallulah had her heart repaired by the team at Children’s Minnesota at 3 weeks old.
 Surgery on premature babies is risky.
 Tallulah experienced a complication on her diaphragm that required an additional surgery.
 She persevered and fully recovered from both surgeries.

 She then spent seven weeks at Children’s Minnesota learning how to feed orally.
 Tallulah spent a total of 87 days at Children’s Minnesota.
 She continues to follow up with three specialties and work with physical therapy.

 “We’re eternally grateful for the care they gave us,” said Tallulah’s mom.
 “The fact that she had Down syndrome didn’t matter to anyone at Children’s, they gave her whatever she needed.”

-Today, Tallulah is almost 2 years old, and has received tubes for hearing loss, plus receives therapy that taught her how to eat by mouth; she’s now working on developing gross motorskills.
+In 2020, Tallulah was 2 years old and had received tubes for hearing loss, plus received therapy that taught her how to eat by mouth.
+She also worked on developing gross motor skills.